GabrielDA7/cms-esgi/README.md

 Filter ajax
 Refactoring objectDelegate
-	- create fileDelegate
-		change opbject paramters
-	We have to create an object that is supplied with the delegate and then push in data Remove database columns from objects remove form check from list because ajax secure the search ajax (if object is user he can get all the user data)
+Remove database columns from objects remove form check from list because ajax secure the search ajax (if object is user he can get all the user data)